orta/pragmatic-testing/types_of_testing.md

 # Types of Testing

 A test is a way of verifying code, and making your assumptions explicit.
 When you make a change somewhere tests exist to show the implicit connections between objects.
 In the ruby world the tests are basically considered the application's documentation.

-There's a
+This is in general because the language does not have a compiler, types or static analysis.

 ### Unit Testing